vacuumlabs/yacol/README.md

 Yet Another COroutine Library with some unique features.

 # Why this
-"Async and await is great sugar, but we should put it on a better cake",
+"...
+Promises and Futures are sort of lightweight constructs, you know, that are one-night-stands, right?
+They're just handoffs or call and return scenarios.
+They can't really model enduring connections.
+And so they're not actually helpful for this.
+So it's sugar.
+I mean, it's good sugar, but I felt like we should put it on a better cake."
 <div align="right">
--- probably Rich Hickey, freely --
+-- Rich Hickey --
 </div>
 <br />
 <br />